Why Home Exercises Matter for Back Pain Relief

 1. Cat–Camel Stretch

 How to do it: Get on your hands and knees.
-Slowly arch your back (like a cat), then lower your belly and lift your head (like a camel).
+Slowly arch your back like a cat, then lower your belly and lift your head like a camel.

 Reps: 10 times

-Benefits: Improves spinal mobility and eases stiffness
+Benefits: This exercise improves spinal mobility and eases stiffness.

 2. Pelvic Tilt

-How to do it: Lie on your back with knees bent.
+How to do it: Lie on your back with your knees bent.
 Gently press your lower back into the floor, hold for 5 seconds, and release.

 Reps: 10–15